 To negotiate with the adjuster, you’ll need to provide evidence to support your claim.
 This may include photographs of the damage, receipts for repairs, and documentation of the value of any items that were destroyed in the fire.

-You should also be prepared to explain why you believe the initial offer is insufficient and provide any additional information that may support your claim.
+You should also prepare to explain why you believe the initial offer is insufficient and provide any additional information that may support your claim.

 When negotiating with the adjuster, it’s important to be polite and professional.
 Avoid becoming confrontational or emotional, as this may harm your negotiating position.